Virtual assistant jobs are some of the first jobs that popped up when the online economy was just beginning to gain traction.

 2) As an employee – You will be applying as a virtual assistant for a company offering VA services.
-Your income will be much less, but you don’t need marketing experience or continuous need to pitch yourself to clients.
-If you’re lucky, the company you work for could also offer benefits (medical, dental, or paid leave).
+Your income will be much less, but you don’t need marketing experience or a continuous need to pitch yourself to clients.
+If you’re lucky, the company you work for could also offer benefits (medical and dental benefits, as well as paid leave).

 Whichever route you hope to explore in this industry, know that virtual assistant jobs are here to stay.